List of Tohoku Initiatives

 Website Facebook E-Mail

-DTRG Association for International Disaster Assistance Association
+DTRG Association for International Disaster Assistance Association|国際災害援助協会

-Search & Rescue, Internationally operating NGO
+Search & Rescue, International Cooperation

 German Disaster Relief Resuce and Search & Rescue is a volunteer group that helped with rescue and relief in Rikkuzentakata, Kamaishi, Miyagi and Fukushima prefectures from March to September 2011.
 In November 2011 we were again at the J-Village, and are committed to the decontamination area.